Photo Equipment

 Wednesday, July 17, 2019

 I answered a Craigslist ad. and came home with a used Canon 1Ds Mark III, in part because I wanted it and in part so that I can play with tethering.
 (Most of the programs only support this camera or newer, and not my older Mark II.) $600.
 It turns out the USB port is broken, and the Mark III no longer has Firewire, so that's a bummer.
 This camera was heavily used by a local professional, he'd moved up to the Canon R. Very similar to the Mark II in capabilities, has slightly higher resolution but no better low-light capability.
+The -III LiON battery system is lighter and longer-lasting than the older NiMH -II system.
 The two 1Ds's can serve as backups for each other, cutting the inferior Rebel out entirely.

 Monday, August 19, 2019

 The funny thing about the drop-off was that I mis-remembered the address, and stopped at 2713 instead of 2317.
 And noticed on the 2713 porch a package addressed to Camera Care at 2317.
-I told Mr. CC when I got to the correct place and he was very happy that I had discovered what had happened to his missing parts!
+When I got to the correct place I informed Mr. CC and he was very happy that I had discovered what had happened to his missing parts!
 Apparently the mailman is as dyslexic as I am...

 Saturday, November 2, 2019

 I was thrift-shopping and found a Canon BG-ED3 battery grip for $7.
-(No cell service there, so I couldn't look it up.
+(No cell service there, so I couldn't look it up to see what it fit.
 I figured it had to be worth at least that, so I bit.
 Besides, it was for a good cause.)
 Turns out this fits only the 10D, or a couple of its less-desirable predecessors.
 Probably will never be of use to me.
 But, 10D's are actually fairly cheap online, especially if incomplete, and while they don't use EF-S lenses they do use the same battery/charger as my Digital Rebel, so...

 Tuesday, November 5, 2019